nuxt/scripts/README.md

-# Nuxt Scripts, Assets and Third Parties
+# Nuxt Scripts and Assets

 Work in progress for the development of the following modules
 - Nuxt Assets - Improved loading options for assets (proxy, inline, etc)
-- Nuxt Third Parties - Simple optimised wrappers for third parties
+- Nuxt Scripts - Simple optimized wrappers for third parties

 # Nuxt Scripts